Senate Bill No. 61

 Be it enacted by the Legislature of West Virginia:

-That the Code of West Virginia, 1931, as amended, be amended by adding thereto a new section, designated §49-5-2b; and that §62-15-4 of said code be amended and reenacted, all to read as follows:
+That §49-5-2 of the Code of West Virginia, 1931, as amended, be amended and reenacted to read as follows:

 ARTICLE 5.
 JUVENILE PROCEEDINGS.

 §49-5-2.
 Juvenile jurisdiction of circuit courts, magistrate courts and municipal courts; constitutional guarantees; hearings; evidence and transcripts.

 (a) The circuit court has original jurisdiction of proceedings brought under this article.

 (b) If during a criminal proceeding in any court it is ascertained or appears that the defendant is under the age of nineteen years and was under the age of eighteen years at the time of the alleged offense, the matter shall be immediately certified to the juvenile jurisdiction of the circuit court.
 The circuit court shall assume jurisdiction of the case in the same manner as cases which are originally instituted in the circuit court by petition.

 (c) Notwithstanding any other provision of this article, magistrate courts have concurrent juvenile jurisdiction with the circuit court for a violation of a traffic law of West Virginia, for a violation of section nine, article six, chapter sixty, section three or section four, article nine-a, chapter sixteen, or section nineteen, article sixteen, chapter eleven of this code, or for any violation of chapter twenty of this code.
 Juveniles are liable for punishment for violations of these laws in the same manner as adults except that magistrate courts have no jurisdiction to impose a sentence of incarceration for the violation of these laws.